catseye/toolshelf/README.markdown

     reptyr

 Convenient!
-And if you ever want to get rid of `reptyr` from your system, simply run
+And if you ever want to get rid of (almost) all trace of `reptyr` from your system, simply run

     rm -rf $TOOLSHELF/nelhage/reptyr

+(For removal to be completely complete, you'd also want to run `toolshelf relink all`, to remove the now-broken symbolic links to the executable(s) that were in `$TOOLSHELF/nelhage/reptyr`.)

 And, if you want to get rid of (almost) all trace of `toolshelf` and all of the packages you've docked using it, simply